 The Best Backpack for Beginners Hiking the Narrows

 If you don’t have much experience hiking, you may not already have a backpack that carries water – otherwise known as a Camelbak.
-I highly, highly recommend that you get one of these hydration backpacks.

 These are much easier to use than putting a waterbottle in a backpack, because the mouthpiece hangs directly in front of you while you’re hiking, so you can sip on water in a way that is much more hands-free.
 It’s a game-changer!